-Though Cushing disease in dogs is mainly classified as a single disease, there are two separate causes, resulting in a dichotomy in treatment and overall classification: these causes are pituitary and adrenal.
+Though Cushings disease in dogs is mainly classified as a single disease, there are two separate causes, resulting in a dichotomy in treatment and overall classification: these causes are pituitary and adrenal.

 - Pituitary Dependent Cushing’s Disease:

 The majority of Cushing's cases involve Pituitary Cushing’s in dogs is the most common type, and is caused by a tumor located just below its brain (near the pituitary gland).

 - Adrenal Dependent Cushing’s Disease:

 The other, less common type is caused by a tumor forming in one or both of the adrenal glands.

 Pituitary tumors are common in small breeds, while adrenal tumors are common in big dogs.
 Both PD Cushing’s disease and AD Cushing disease in dogs have similar symptoms and are treated in similar fashions; however, treatments slightly vary based on type and severity.